Oregon Frequently Asked Questions

 There is no minimum age requirement to take this online course.

-Do I have to be a resident to take the Oregon ATV Rider's Ed Course?
+Do I have to be a resident to take the Oregon Offroad Ed Course?

 You do not have to be a resident of Oregon to take this online course.